Group Members

 In this project, I use a machine learning drive approach to find novel catalysts with desirable properties for the Water Gas Shift Reaction.

-School: James M. Bennett High School
+High School: James M. Bennett High School

 Future Plans: I plan to study computer science in college.